|

 comprises two "chunks", one two hour period in the early morning

-and another for five hours in the evening.
-Although it is recognised
+and another for five hours in the evening, based on the assumption that

 that this is a crude assumption, it is considered accurate enough for the

 very small number of systems currently in operation.
-In the

 |

-HH (Half Hourly) meters are used in commercial
+As outlined above, Half Hourly (HH) meters are used in commercial

 installations where the significant amounts of kWh exported in each half